hpe-dev-incubator/hpe-dev-portal/content/blog/how-to-use-an-api-access-token-for-hpe-greenlake-for-compute-ops-management.md

 ![Copy GreenLake Access Token](/img/glcp_copy_token.png "Copy GreenLake Access Token")

-### Resetting Your Client Secret
+### Resetting your client secret

 There may be a time when you want to reset your client secret for security purposes or if you did not copy the client secret.
 You can recreate it by using the Reset option.
 Resetting the client secret will invalidate all tokens associated with the Client ID and secret.

-1. Click the ellipsis next to the Generate Access Token button to reset your client secret.
+1. Click the ellipsis next to the **Generate Access Token** button to reset your client secret.
 2. Click the **Reset Client Secret** link.
 The client secret is deleted.

 ![Reset GreenLake Access Token](/img/glcp_reset_token.png "Reset GreenLake Access Token")